open-mmlab/mmagic/docs/en/overview.md

 - **State of the art**

-  The toolbox provides state-of-the-art methods tp process, edit and synthesize images and videos.
+  The toolbox provides state-of-the-art methods to process, edit and synthesize images and videos.

 - **Easy-Modular design**

-  We decompose the editing framework into different components and one can easily construct a customized editor framework by combining different modules.
+  We decompose the editing framework into different modules and one can easily construct a customized editor framework by combining different modules.

-- **Support of multiple tasks in editing**
+- **Support multiple tasks**

   The toolbox directly supports popular and contemporary *inpainting*, *matting*, *super-resolution* and *generation* tasks.